globaleaks/APAF/docs/source/index.rst

 the ``staticfileserver.py`` example.

-**Secure** we *try to* guarantee that every outbounding connection will be through tor, and that your application will be not easily recognizable.
-See the Threat Model page for more informations.
+**Secure** We make sure that all APAF's outbounding connecction will pass through Tor, and that its fingerprint is reduced to a minimum.

+.. warning:: we *do not guarantee* that the application built with APAF will not
+            leak data outside tor, neither the same application will make APAF easily recognizable.
+            The developer building applications with APAF should properly audit the applications they are packaging to check for possible leaks.

+.. seealso:: See the threat model :ref:`page <threat_model>` for further
+             informations.

 Installation